 “Actually living together” is the first requirement for proving cohabitation.
 It includes acts like having their property there, storing their car in the garage, and helping repair the house.
 Powers Investigations has helped numerous clients prove this prong.
-We have done everything from video surveillance to even tailing people for extended periods of time, to provide proof on how often someone is at a home.
-Our evidence can be used to prove that they are bringing groceries into the house every week.
+We have methods to provide proof on how often someone is at a home.
+For example, our evidence can be used to prove that they are bringing groceries into the house every week.
 We can provide photographic proof that their car is parked in the garage every day.
 We have even been able to show that they are having their packages shipped to your ex’s house.

 For a Sustained Duration — How Do You Prove That?

 The court has interpreted “for a sustained duration” in a variety of ways.
 Some courts have suggested that as little as three months is enough, while others claim two years to be the minimum.
 Regardless of the exact number, a skilled private investigator can provide evidence of someone’s presence at a home.

 Sharing Expenses — What Evidence Can You Gather?